Pseudotensor problem of gravitational energy-momentum and Noether's theorem revisited: Variational principle approach to general relativity

 \section{Variational principle approach to general relativity}

 Let us apply the general results obtained above to the classic fields in GR.
-We will consider the case where the matter field is a $(1,1)$-tensor field.
+We will consider the case of $(1,1)$-tensor matter field.
 The results can be readily generalized to any $(r,s)-$tensor matter field.
-For the dynamic system, $(1,1)$-tensor matter field $u_{\xi }^{\theta }(x)$ plus the metric field $g_{\alpha \beta }(x)$, the Lagrangian and the action over any spacetime region $\Omega $ are
+For the dynamic system, $(1,1)$-tensor matter field $u_{\xi}^{\theta}(x)$ plus the metric field $g_{\alpha\beta}(x)$, the Lagrangian and the action over spacetime region $\Omega$ are respectively